 How to Find Accessible Digital Textbooks

 There are many sources for digital textbooks online, including those that are compatible with assistive technology.
-This page is intended as a starting point for students who want to learn how to identify and obtain accessible textbooks in formats that work for them.
+This page is a starting point for students to learn how to identify and obtain accessible textbooks in formats that work for them.

-These resources are not intended to replace the Course Materials in Alternative Format accommodation, but are offered to provide additional opportunities for students to access content independently.
-Review the Alternative Format Policy and Procedures for details on how to request textbooks in alternative formats via your accommodations.
+These resources are not intended to replace accommodations, but are offered to provide additional opportunities for students to access content independently.
+Review the Alternative Format Policy and Procedures for details on how to request textbooks in alternative formats as an accommodation.

 Steps to Find Accessible Textbooks